-Regulation Program Intent Relevance to Sammamish Federal regulations and tribal agreements National Pollutant Discharge Elimination System (NPDES) Phase II Municipal Separate Stormwater Sewer Systems Permit (MS4) Eliminate discharge of pollutants to nation's water, and achieve water quality that supports beneficial uses (fishable and swimmable).
+Regulation Program Intent Relevance to Sammamish Federal regulations s and tribal agreements Clean Water Act (CWA) National Pollutant Discharge Elimination System (NPDES) Phase II Municipal Separate Stormwater Sewer Systems Permit (MS4) Eliminate discharge of pollutants to nation's water, and achieve water quality that supports beneficial uses (fishable and swimmable).
 NPDES permit delegates to Sammamish the responsibility for quality of water leaving the City's system.
 A new NPDES permit became effective August 1, 2013, with new requirements that will be phased in over the 5-year permit window.
-Clean Water Act Other NPDES Permits (Industrial, Sand and Gravel, Boatyard, Construction, etc.) Requires entities in Sammamish that conduct certain pollutant-generating activities to obtain a permit to discharge and to implement a plan to minimize discharge of pollutants to Sammamish receiving waters.
-(CWA) Water quality standards (303(d) list) bodies Describe status of water quality in state's water bodies.
+Other NPDES Permits (Industrial, Sand and Gravel, Boatyard, Construction, etc.) Requires entities in Sammamish that conduct certain pollutant-generating activities, such as land clearing, to obtain a permit to discharge and to implement a plan to minimize discharge of pollutants, such as Phosphorus, to Sammamish receiving waters.
+Water quality standards (303 (d) list) Describe status of water quality in state's water bodies.
 Requires development of a Total Maximum Daily Load (TMDL) for each pollutant documented to be in water bodies at levels greater than the water quality standards.
 Sammamish has several streams and lakes on the state's 303(d) list that may require a TMDL.
 Sections 401 and 404 Protect water resources from alterations that could occur with dredging and/or filling in or adjacent to water bodies.
 Requires a permit for activities that discharge or dredge fill material to or from waters of the United States.
-Tribal Agreements and Related Case Law "Culvert Case"- March 29, 2013 US District Court ruled that the State of Washington must replace culverts that impede the passage of fish to their spawning grounds Protect fish populations in traditional fishing grounds of Indian Tribes.
-Muckleshoot Indian Tribes are party to State Environmental Policy Act (SEPA) review of development proposals and programs.
-March 29, 2013 US District Court ruling could lead to future implications for counties and cities with culverts that impede fish passage.
+Tribal Agreements and Related Case Law "Culvert Case"- June 27, 2016 US District Court ruled for the third time hat the State of Washington must replace culverts that impede the passage of fish to their spawning grounds Protect fish popula- tions in traditional fishing grounds of Indian Tribes.
+Muckleshoot Indian Tribes are party to State Environmental Policy Act (SEPA)review of development proposals and programs.
+June 27, 2016 US District Court ruling could lead to future implications for counties and cities with culverts that impede fish passage.
 National Flood Insurance Act, Flood Disaster Protection Act National Flood Insurance Program (NFIP) Reduce property damage and public safety threats from flooding.
 City enacts restrictions/requirements on development in floodplain and residents get reduced flood insurance rates in return.
 The National Marine Fisheries Service issues a biological opinion requiring changes to the NFIP to comply with ESA.
 Endangered Species Act (ESA) Listing of Chinook salmon as a threatened species Prevent further decline of Chinook salmon populations through prohibition on "take" of the fish or their habitat.
 City participates in Water Resource Inventory Area (WRIA) 8 Salmon Conservation Planning.
 Chinook salmon are present in Lake Sammamish.

-Table 2-1 Summary of regulations (continued)
+Table 2- 1 Summary of regulations (continued)